 - Separation of oil-based components without robust emulsification

-From a cGMP perspective, the fix isn’t a single magic step-it’s disciplined in-process control.
+From a cGMP perspective, you don’t fix it with one magic step—it takes disciplined in-process control.
 That typically means defined checks for deposit weight, pH, Brix/soluble solids, and viscosity, plus realistic limits for hold time in the hopper.
 It also means using agitation that maintains uniformity without whipping in air (extra oxygen is a stability problem in disguise).

 Flavor Systems Can Make (or Break) the Formula

-Skin/acne gummies often lean into bright fruit or sour profiles.
-Those are great for compliance and repeat use, but they can come with a manufacturing cost: acids and flavors can shift pH, affect gel set, and sometimes amplify metallic/bitter notes depending on the overall system.
+Skin/acne gummies usually go for bright fruit or sour profiles.
+They encourage repeat use, but they come with a manufacturing cost: acids and flavors can shift pH, affect gel set, and sometimes amplify metallic/bitter notes depending on the overall system.

 The practical manufacturing mindset is to treat the flavor system like a functional excipient package.
 That means qualifying it, locking specs, and evaluating it in stability—because a flavor that’s “perfect” on day one can still contribute to color drift, aroma shifts, or long-term texture issues later.